5 Day Barbados Itinerary for Fun & Sun

 What is the Nicest Beach in Barbados?

-In my opinion, the nicest beach in Barbados is along Carlisle Bay.
-The water is beautiful: calm and clear, and the sand is so powdery and soft.
+The nicest beach in Barbados is along Carlisle Bay.
+The water is calm and clear, and the sand is so powdery and soft.
 No matter the other beaches I explored on the island, I kept coming back here.

 Is the Ocean Warm in Barbados?